 After months of planning, once Peter and Deidre found a great location—a recently vacated restaurant site in a plaza centrally located in St. Augustine Beach, Purple Olive Bistro quickly came to fruition.
 And, just as quickly, the restaurant developed a following of customers, many who have become like family as well.
 Offering a creative full dinner menu, nightly dinner specials, freshly baked artisan breads, and all homemade soups, salads, signature salad dressings, and desserts, Kenney’s menu reflects all of the experiences and influences he had along the way of his culinary journey.
 And Kenney goes one further with a unique menu option to “build your own plate” offering more than a dozen choices of entrees, sauces, condiments, and side items for customers to mix and match to please their own tastes.

 Within two years of opening Purple Olive, the Kenneys welcomed their firstborn son, Hyde, making their family owned restaurant feel truly complete.
-Ten year old Hyde frequently makes guest appearances at the restaurant and is on his way to becoming a fellow gourmand.
+Eleven year old Hyde frequently makes guest appearances at the restaurant and is on his way to becoming a fellow gourmand.
 Maybe sometime in the not-so-distant future, Hyde will lend a hand in his parent’s kitchen and become part of the next generation of proud restaurant professionals.
 As Kenney explains: “We found that having a family owned and operated business is essential to being true to ourselves and to our customers.
 This is what we were meant to do.”